A declaration of compliance is a statement made by the manufacturer regarding the eligibility of the prescribed fish and fish products being exported.

 If a product has been made for any other particular market, then those country details should be included on the declaration of compliance.

 See our Manual of Importing Country Requirements (Micor).

 If you are a contract manufacturer (ingredients and packaging are provided by a third party), you are responsible for issuing the declaration of compliance, regardless of who provides the raw material.

-To support issuing a declaration of compliance you need to obtain evidence from approved suppliers indicating dairy ingredients used in the production of your products comply with any specific importing country requirements.
+To support issuing a declaration of compliance you need to obtain evidence from approved suppliers indicating fish ingredients used in the production of your products comply with any specific importing country requirements.

 If you cannot obtain or verify this information, the products you produce are not eligible for export to that market and must be reflected on the declaration of compliance.

 If during the course of an audit it is found you are not complying with requirements for declarations of compliance or there are no records available to verify your export eligibility, your eligibility to export to a specific importing country may be suspended or cancelled.

 There are certain requirements which must be met in your declaration of compliance, as a minimum.
 Details are to include: